decoy/PingPongr/README.md

     using System.Threading;
     using System.Threading.Tasks;

-    // A request is unqiue per route.
+    // A request is unique per route.
     // It defines what response type is expected. public class Ping : IRouteRequest<Pong>
     {